Do meal replacement shakes really help you lose weight?

 Potential health benefits of meal replacement shakes

-"Shakes can be a better way to get nutrition than skipping the meal altogether,” says registered dietician Adrien Paczosa, BS, a media representative for the Texas Academy of Nutrition and Dietetics.
-Here are some more perks of adding meal replacement shakes to your diet:
+"Shakes can be a better way to get nutrition than skipping the meal altogether,” says registered dietitian Adrien Paczosa, BS, a media representative for the Texas Academy of Nutrition and Dietetics.
+Here are some more nutritional benefits of adding meal replacement shakes to your diet:

 Most healthy adults need to consume about 0.8 grams of protein per kilogram of body weight per day to support the body’s natural processes.
 So a healthy adult woman who weighs 140 pounds needs about 50 grams of protein a day, while a healthy 180-pound man needs about 65 grams of protein a day.
 While most Americans get enough protein, if you happen to be missing the mark, supplementing your diet with a protein-rich meal replacement shake may help you reach your personal protein needs.